oatpp/website/docs/benchmark/websocket/2-million/README.md

 `--si 1000 --sf 50` - control how fast clients will connect to server.
 Here - each `1000` iterations sleep for `50` milliseconds.

 **Note** - clients will not start load until all clients are connected.
-**Note** - client app will fail with assertion if any of clients is failed.
+**Note** - client app will fail with assertion if any of clients has failed.

 ## Links